iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 You will then need to adapt the `.env` file to your environment.

 `APP_CN` must be set to the common name you used for your certificate.
-Also the certificate .key and .crt files need to be named accordingly.
+Also, the certificate .key and .crt files need to be named accordingly.

 `APP_BACKEND_ENDPOINT` specifies the endpoint of your local JSON-RPC server.